bazaargaming/bazaarworldofgaming/INSTALL.md

 ##Running the app

-Since the github has an up to date database so you will not need to seed the games data.
+Since the github has a populated games database, you will not need to worry about seeding the site with games.
+Pre-existing sales data is also included, but it may be out of date by the time you read this.
+If you wish to have up to date sales data and/or add new game releases to the games database, please refer to the Adding Data section.
 Instructions on setting up a fresh db will be at the bottom of this document.

 Running the app is fairly simple.